 It’s not uncommon for property investors to purchase an investment property the first time they buy a property.
-For some first time buyers, property investment allows them to use to use their existing income and savings to purchase a property they expect to grow in value over time.
-First time buyers can be younger and often in the earlier stages of their career and are taking on an investment with the expectation that as their salary increase, they’ll be able to quickly reduce their loan balance and increase the income stream from the property.
+For some first time buyers, property investment allows them to use their existing income and savings to purchase a property they expect to grow in value over time.
+First time buyers can be younger and often in the earlier stages of their career and are taking on an investment with the expectation that as their salary increases, they’ll be able to quickly reduce their loan balance and increase the income stream from the property.

 Many first time buyers will also see their borrowing capacity increase when they apply for a loan for investment purposes.
 This is because lenders will factor in the income you will generate from rent, on top of your regular income .